-A DeFi app is a blockchain-based decentralized application (dApp) that replicates or reimagines traditional financial services such as lending, trading, saving, and investing—without banks or central authorities.
-Instead, these services are governed by smart contracts—transparent, self-executing programs on the blockchain.
+A DeFi app is a blockchain-based decentralized application (dApp) that provides financial services without relying on centralized institutions such as banks or brokers.
+Instead, all operations are governed by smart contracts, transparent, self-executing programs deployed on blockchains.

 1. Non-Custodial Wallet Integration